sangramghose/WorkforceIQ/README.md

 ---

+## FAQ

+**Is this real company data?**
+No — see [Notes on the data](#notes-on-the-data) below.
+The engineering, models, and dashboards are all real and fully functional; the underlying records are synthetic.

+**Can I run this without Tableau?**
+Yes.
+The `ml_dashboards/` folder has self-contained HTML dashboards that only need a browser — no Tableau license or server required.

+**Why Random Forest instead of a more advanced model?**
+Interpretability.
+HR stakeholders need to know *why* someone is flagged, not just get a black-box probability.
+Feature importance from Random Forest gives a defensible answer to "why is this person high-risk?" — see [Design decisions](#design-decisions-worth-knowing-about).

+**Can I plug in my own data?**
+Yes — replace the input CSVs with your own, keeping the same column structure the scripts expect, then re-run the pipeline as described in [Getting started](#getting-started).

+---

 ## Notes on the data

 The employee, call-center, and automotive datasets used here are synthetic, built to mirror realistic distributions rather than pulled from a live production system.
 The pipeline, models, and dashboards are fully functional — this is meant to demonstrate the end-to-end engineering, not report on a real company's actual attrition numbers.

+---

+## Contributing

+This started as a solo project, but it's structured to be extended.
+If you spot a bug, have an idea for a new model, or want to swap in a different dataset, issues and pull requests are welcome.
+For anything sizable, opening an issue first to talk through the approach is the fastest path to a merge.

+---

+## License

+Released under the [MIT License](LICENSE) — use it, fork it, adapt it for your own portfolio or coursework, just keep the attribution.

 ---